adronex/farm/farmUnityClient/Assets/Resources/lua/item.txt

     if initializer.use then
         use = initializer.use
     end
-    local countable = false
+    local countable = true
-    if initializer.countable then
+    if initializer.countable ~= nil then
         countable = initializer.countable
     end